User Login

 How to register:

 Go to the closest ASL office (Local Health Authority).
-The closest one to the University is in ‘Via di Torrenova’ (other addresses can be found at the salute.gov.it/) and bring the proof of payment.
+The closest one to the University is in ‘Via di Torrenova’ (other addresses can be found at the salute.gov.it/) and ask how to proceed with the payment (700,00€ per year for students).

 ONCE HERE